radical-cybertools/workflow-mini-apps/README.md

 Milestones:

-- [ ] Add configuration reading to Data Generation mini-app
+- [x] Add configuration reading to Data Generation mini-app
-- [ ] Print the matrix multiplication product in a format to be read by ML mini-app
+- [x] Print the matrix multiplication product in a format to be read by ML mini-app
-- [ ] Add reading functionality for ML mini-app
+- [x] Add reading functionality for ML mini-app
-- [ ] Run both mini-apps as stand-alone apps
+- [x] Run both mini-apps as stand-alone apps
-- [ ] Test ExaLearn mini-apps workflow using Theta 1 and 2 nodes.
+- [x] Test ExaLearn mini-apps workflow using Theta 1 and 2 nodes.

 Current Status:

   - WF1:

-     - Collecting Requirement (WIP) : We have test requirements but we are waiting the full requirements from ExaLearn team.
-ExaLearn team is working on a paper deadline for this week.
+     - Collecting Requirement (Done) :

      - Building enTK Template to run (DONE)